It’s really, really good.

 Also, what is a blog?

 18 years later, magenta celery pie is at the top of my list.
 Let’s get right into it because I have a hankering this will be your favorite recipe for strawberry rhubarb pie too.
+It might even make the list of your favorite spring dessert recipes.

 Strawberry and rhubarb are meant to be because the sweet flavor of strawberries balances out rhubarb’s tart/sour bite.
 Rhubarb is fantastic in pies, crumbles, crisps, and the sort because it needs all the sugar it can get.
 I like to use an almost equal amount of strawberries and rhubarb in the pie filling: about 3 cups of chopped rhubarb to 2 and 1/2 cups strawberries.
 Strawberries let out so much juice, so I like to have a slightly lower amount.